W4RH4WK/cpp-init/opinions.md

 People often throw around the term C-Style C++ or [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) when talking about which language features to use or to avoid.
 To me, these discussions often seem like a straw man argument that come from a lack of understanding.
-Sure, there are lots of issues with C++, but many features can improve code quality.
+Sure, there are lots of issues with C++, but some features can improve code quality.

 For instance, I often hear people recommending `printf` over `std::cout` because it's *more natural* or more similar to other language's printing mechanism.
 What's often missing from this discussion is `printf`'s lack of type-safety; `printf` completely trusts the format string you provide and expects arguments to match up with the format specifiers (e.g. `%s`).